Stochastic Nonlinear Control via Finite-dimensional Spectral Dynamic Embedding: Theoretical Analysis

 \section{Theoretical Analysis}

 The major difficulty in analyzing the optimality of the policy obtained by~\algabb is the fact that after finite-dimensional truncation, the transition operator constructed by the random or Nystr\"om features is no longer a valid distribution, \ie, it lacks non-negativity and normalization, which induces a \emph{pseudo-MDP}~\citep{yao2014pseudo} as the approximation.
-For instance, in general, for the random features, the term $\Phat(s^\prime|s, a)\defeq \frac{1}{m}\sum_{i=1}^m\phi_{\omega_i}\rbr{f(s, a)} ^\top \mu_{\omega_i}\rbr{s'} $ with $\cbr{\omega_i}_{i=1}^m\sim \Ncal\rbr{0, \sigma^{-2}I_d}$ may be negative for some values of $s^\prime$ and $(s,a)$.
+For instance, in general, for the random features, the term $\Phat(s^\prime|s, a)\defeq \frac{1}{m}\sum_{i=1}^m\phi_{\omega_i,b_i}\rbr{f(s, a)} \mu_{\omega_i,b_i}\rbr{s'} $ with $\cbr{\omega_i,b_i}_{i=1}^m\sim \Ncal\rbr{0, \sigma^{-2}I_d} \times U([0,2\pi])$ may be negative for some values of $s^\prime$ and $(s,a)$.
 As a consequence, the value function for the pseudo-MDP is not bounded, as the normalization condition of the transition operator no longer holds.
 Then, the vanilla proof strategy used in majority of the literature since~\cite{kearns2002near}, \ie, analyzing the optimality gap between policies through simulation lemma, is no longer applicable.

 In this section, we bypass the difficulty from pseudo-MDP, and provide rigorous investigation of the impact of the approximation error for policy evaluation and optimization in~\algabb, filling the long-standing gap.
 We first specify the assumptions, under which we derive our theoretical results below.
-These assumptions are commonly used in the literature~\citep{yu2008new,jin2020provably,agarwal2021theory,abbasi2019politex}.\footnote{Note that the assumptions are for the purpose of theoretical analysis.
-The proposed algorithm SDEC is applied without the assumptions.
-It is left to our future work to derive theoretical guarantees without this assumption.}
+These assumptions are commonly used in the literature~\citep{yu2008new,abbasi2019politex}.

-\begin{assumption}[Regularity Condition for Dynamics and Reward] $\|f(s, a)\|\leq c_f$, and $r(s, a) \leq c_r$ for all $s\in \mathcal{S}, a\in \mathcal{A}$.
-For the ease of presentation, we omit the polynomial dependency on $c_f$ and $c_r$ and focus on the dependency of other terms of interest. \end{assumption} \begin{assumption}[Regularity Condition for Feature] The features are linearly independent. \end{assumption} \begin{assumption} [Regularity Condition for Stationary Distribution~\cite{abbasi2019politex}] The stationary distribution $\nu_{\pi}$ for all policy $\pi$ has full support, and satisfies the following conditions:
+\begin{assumption}[Regularity Condition for Dynamics and Reward] $\|f(s, a)\|\leq c_f$, and $r(s, a) \leq c_r$ for all $(s,a) \in \mathcal{S} \times \mathcal{A}$.
+For simplicity, we omit polynomial dependencies on $c_f$ and $c_r$. \end{assumption} \begin{assumption}[Regularity Condition for Feature] The features are linearly independent. \end{assumption} \begin{assumption} [Regularity Condition for Stationary Distribution~\cite{abbasi2019politex}] Any policy $\pi$ has full support over $\mathcal{A}$.
+In addition, for any policy $\pi$, the discounted stationary state distribution $d^{\pi}$ has full support over any region in $\mathcal{S}$ on which an optimal policy $\pi^*$ is supported, and the discounted stationary state-action distribution $\nu^\pi$ satisfies the following conditions: